wkumari/draft-wkumari-dnsop-extended-error/README.md

    Field definition details:

-   o  OPTION-CODE, 2 octets (defined in [RFC6891]]), for EDE is TBD.
+   o  OPTION-CODE, 2-octets/16-bits (defined in [RFC6891]]), for EDE is
-      [RFC Editor: change TBD to the proper code once assigned by IANA.] o  OPTION-LENGTH, 2 octets ((defined in [RFC6891]]) contains the length of the payload (everything after OPTION-LENGTH) in octets and should be 4 plus the length of the EXTRA-TEXT section (which may be a zero-length string). o  INFO-CODE, 16-bits, which is the principal contribution of this document.
+      TBD.
+[RFC Editor: change TBD to the proper code once assigned by IANA.] o  OPTION-LENGTH, 2-octets/16-bits ((defined in [RFC6891]]) contains the length of the payload (everything after OPTION-LENGTH) in octets and should be 4 plus the length of the EXTRA-TEXT section (which may be a zero-length string). o  INFO-CODE, 16-bits, which is the principal contribution of this document.
 This 16-bit value, encoded in network (MSB) byte order, provides the additional context for the RESPONSE-CODE of the DNS